Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 **Purpose:**
 The client noticed that AI models sometimes behave unfairly because of biased training data.
 To solve this, we’ll create a tool that checks training data and shows where the bias is.

+**Implementation Strategy:**
+- Use well-known datasets like WinoBias, SQuAD-Fairness, and CrowS-Pairs.
+- Build a machine learning model to detect and highlight biased content.